NGTAustralia/phoenix_demo/README.md

 <h1>Phoenix Demo on HDP sandbox 2.3</h1>

 <hr>
-Enviroment preparations before the demo:
+<h2>Enviroment preparations before the demo: </h2>

-Set all required special parameter in hbase-site.xml for phoenix secondary indexes Copy the phoenix-server jar to the Hbase lib directory
+--Set all required special parameter in hbase-site.xml for phoenix secondary indexes --Copy the phoenix-server jar to the Hbase lib directory

-Restart HBASE
+--Restart HBASE

-log in to sqlline.py
+--log in to sqlline.py

 drop table diagnosis.VOD;
 drop view  channelHistoryDevices;